SNL-WaterPower/siweed/README.md

 ### Running the GUI
 1. Open processing.exe
 2. File > Open > siweedGUI.pde (Ex: Ex: C:\Users\user\Documents\GitHub\siweed\Processing\siWeedGUI\siweedGUI.pde)
+2.5. (optional)Edit modifiers.
+These are booleans at the top of the code that will do things like enable basic mode, debugging, or data logging.
 3. Click "Run"
 4. The GUI will open, allow some time for it to load.